Snapchat Lawsuit

 Snap Maps

 Snap Maps allow users to share and view each other’s locations.
-Usually, only friends can see it, but many friends on Snapchat are not people teen users know.
+Usually, only friends can see it, but many friends on Snapchat are not people children and teen users know.

 Discover